SUPPLEMENTAL MATERIALS FOR REMEMBER THE TITANS

 1970 was Herman Boone's first year as an assistant coach at T.C.
 Williams.
 His previous job had been in North Carolina where he had a reputation as a "race man," i.e., a man who stood up to racially prejudiced whites.
 (There was an incident in which Boone had fought some members of the Ku Klux Klan; he bears a scar on his head from this encounter.)
 Boone left North Carolina when he was passed over for a head coaching job in favor of a less qualified white man.

 In 1970 Bill Yoast was head coach at the all-white and affluent Hammond High.
-He had coached in Alexandria for many years.
-Under the seniority system then prevailing in Alexandria, Yoast had the right to the head coaching job at T.C.
+He had coached in Alexandria for many years and among the coaches in the city who could take over the consolidated football team at T.C.
+Williams, Yoast had been working for the city the longest.
+Under the seniority system then prevailing in Alexandria, Yoast was expected to get the head coaching job at T.C.
 Williams.
 Initially, Boone turned the job down because he believed that the position rightfully belonged to Yoast.
-Of the coaches in the city who could do the job, Yoast had been working there the longest.
 Boone changed his mind when black leaders in Alexandria begged him to accept the post for the good of the black community.
-Only later did Boone learn that the school board never intended him to succeed.
+Only later did Boone learn that the school board never intended that he succeed.
 The plan was to fire him and give the job to Yoast on the first loss of a game.

 Yoast's reservations about Boone fell away as he realized that Boone treated every player, black or white, in the same tough manner, that Boone lived and breathed football, and that he knew what he was doing as a coach.
 For most of the season, Coach Boone was afraid that Yoast was after his job.
 As shown in the film, every time an opposing team would get a few touchdowns against the Titans, Boone would threaten to take over the defense.
 By the end of the season, however, the two men had developed respect for one another and were friends.